MicrosoftCloudEssentials-LearningHub/DemosScenarios-TechTalks/0_Azure/WhatsNew/2_FabricConfVegas2025.md

 3. **Configure Mirroring**:
    - Go to the Fabric workspace and select the ⚙️.
-   - Choose "Manage connection and gateways" to configure the connection to your Snowflake account.
+   - Choose `Manage connection and gateways` to configure the connection to your Snowflake account.

 4. **Initial Replication**:
    - Start the mirroring process.
 The initial replication time depends on the size of the data being brought in.